SidUsman/Java101/sql-learning.md

 |2|Mascarpone |1000g |33.56|
 |3|Gorgonzola|1000g |16.67|

-Display the products and peice per today's date:
+Display the products and price per today's date:
 ````
 SELECT ProductName,UnitPrice,NOW() AS PerDate
 FROM Products